devopsdays/devopsdays-web/content/events/2020-chicago/speakers/jeff-smith.md

 Jeff is passionate about DevOps transformations in organizations large and small, with a particular interest in the psychological aspects of problems in companies.
 He lives in Chicago with his wife Stephanie and their two kids Ella and Xander.

 Jeff is currently writing a book Operational Anti-Patterns with DevOps Solutions with Manning publishing due out in Spring of 2020, but available now via their early access program.
-He‚Äôs also the chapter president of Blacks in Technology where he strives to introduce the community to the different opportunities in the technology field.
+He is also the chapter president of Blacks in Technology where he strives to introduce the community to the different opportunities in the technology field.